Updated April 2019

-The City Mini and B-Agile doubles are some of the best (durable, high quality) side-by-side strollers for the money.
-No, they aren’t all-terrain strollers, but they’re better than your typical side-by-side stroller.
-In fact, you’ll be able to roll over grass and bumps MUCH more easily with these than you would with an umbrella stroller or a cheaper side-by-side.
+The City Mini Double is one of the best (durable, high quality) side-by-side strollers for the money.
+No, it’s not an all-terrain stroller, but it is better than your typical side-by-side stroller.
+In fact, you’ll be able to roll over grass and bumps MUCH more easily with this than you would with an umbrella stroller or a cheaper side-by-side.

 Size & Weight

-The City Mini is 29.75” wide and the B-Agile is 31”, both of which will get you through a standard door frame, but not with a ton of room to spare (standard door widths range from 32 – 36 inches).
-In the weight department, the B-Agile weighs 26 lbs, while the City Mini weighs in at 26.6 lbs.
+The City Mini is 29.75” wide and will get you through a standard door frame, but not with a ton of room to spare (standard door widths range from 32 – 36 inches).
+In the weight department, the City Mini weighs in at 26.6 lbs.

-In fact, the City Mini is compatible with several car seat brands, with the exception of Britax infant seats (is someone holding a grudge??).
+The City Mini is compatible with several car seat brands, with the exception of Britax infant seats.
 There are adapters for the City Go infant seat, the Graco SnugRide ClickConnect, Maxi Cosi and Cybex seats (no Chicco, booh!).

-**Remember also that you can use either of these strollers from birth without any car seat because the seats lie nearly flat (below).
+**Remember also that you can use this stroller from birth without any car seat because the seats lie nearly flat (below).

-The seats on these strollers are very similar – both seats recline independently and nearly flat, so they can be used from birth.
-Both strollers have flaps you can roll up for ventilation, which expose a mesh backing.
+The seats recline independently and nearly flat, so they can be used from birth.
+It also has flaps you can roll up for ventilation, which expose a mesh backing.

-A note about the seats: due to the design of these strollers, the seats don’t sit totally upright, even in the most upright position.
-This is a complaint you’ll occasionally see for their single counterparts as well.
+A note about the seats: due to the design, the seats don’t sit totally upright, even in the most upright position.
+This is a complaint you’ll occasionally see for its single counterparts as well.
 If being slightly reclined will annoy your child (or you), then look elsewhere.
 While it’s a deal breaker for some, most kids don’t seem to notice it.

-Both strollers have adjustable height harnesses.
-To adjust the City Mini’s harnesses, simply twist the stopper, feed it out, and feed it back in at the desired height.
-For the B-Agile, simply unzip the back of the seat and pull the harness height up or down with a clever no-rethread harness.
+The City Mini has an adjustable height harnesses.
+To adjust, simply twist the stopper, feed it out, and feed it back in at the desired height.

 Canopy, Braking, Storage, Accessories

-The canopies on both strollers are amazingly huge and have two peekaboo windows each.
+The canopies are amazingly huge and have two peekaboo windows each.
 In fact, these are some of the biggest canopies on the market and do not disappoint.

-The handlebars on these strollers are both fairly tall.
-The handlebar on the B-Agile adjusts by rotating up and down, whereas the handlebar on the City Mini does not adjust.
+The handlebar on the City Mini does not adjust.
 However, it was elongated in the 2016 model to make it better for “the tall.”
 It also has easy, one-step braking.

 Now let’s talk storage baskets: if you own a regular City Mini, you know the storage basket isn’t huge and the same holds true for the double (below).
 Rather, the storage basket is pretty big, but not very accessible.

-Both strollers also have pockets in the back of the seats for smaller items.
-Neither of them come with a parent console, but these accessories can (and should, for your sanity) be purchased separately.
+It does have pockets in the back of the seats for smaller items.
+It doesn’t come with a parent console, but accessories can (and should, for your sanity) be purchased separately.

 Wheels & Suspension

-Again, the wheels on these strollers are quite good for “regular” strollers.
+Again, the wheels on the City Mini Double are quite good for a “regular” stroller.

-To make for an even smoother ride, they both have front-wheel suspension.
-They both maneuver quite nicely and turn on a dime, although when weighed down with two heavy children, you’ll undoubtedly have to use two hands.
+To make for an even smoother ride, it has front-wheel suspension.
+It maneuvers quite nicely and turns on a dime, although when weighed down with two heavy children, you’ll undoubtedly have to use two hands.

 Folding & Carrying

-Both of the strollers fold the same way, thanks to Baby Jogger’s patented Quick-Fold technology.
-The fold for he 2016 City Mini was improved, along with the new autolock mechanism.
+Thanks to Baby Jogger’s patented Quick-Fold technology, the fold for the 2016 City Mini was improved, along with the new autolock mechanism.

 The fold: with one hand on each of the fold handles, simply pull up and – BAM! – the stroller folds in half (above).
 Turn the front wheels to the side for a tighter fold.
 Note: the City Mini does not have a self-standing fold.
 The size of the folded stroller is somewhere in the middle for a double, and will fit into any large trunk and even medium-sized trunks like that of a Ford Focus.
 Micro trunks, not so much.